We know you send your pup to daycare to have a great time — frolicking in the fresh air, playing with canine friends, and releasing their energy!

 The training doesn’t stop when a dog is resting inside.
 In fact, taking breaks throughout the day is a valuable part of socializing your dog, helping them to become a more well-rounded companion.

 If you’ve ever spent the day with a toddler, you know that transitions can be challenging — the same is true for dogs.
-Your dog may become agitated when changing pace from a stimulating yard filled with smells and other dogs, to a cozy dog bed or the backseat of your car (filled with entirely different smells!).
+Your dog may become agitated when changing pace from a stimulating yard filled with smells and other dogs to a cozy dog bed or the backseat of your car (filled with entirely different smells!).

 Just as dogs learn how to engage in happy and healthy play in PLAYtrain®, structured rest time helps them develop the skills to self-soothe, self-regulate, and decompress after physical activity.
-This can help them feel more relaxed when boarding overnight, and transition from daycare back to your home more smoothly!
+This can help them feel more relaxed when boarding overnight and transition from daycare back to your home more smoothly!